Policies & action

 - 100% EVs: Norway adopted the EV pledge at COP26.
 Norway leads the world on EV adoption, with its 2025 phase-out of fossil fuel vehicle sales far ahead of the COP26 pledge of 2035, and its very high proportion of EV sales, reaching 86% in February 2022.
-Its 2025 target is far ahead of the 20 Encouraging EV adoption is mentioned in Norway’s NDC, but its 2025 target is not.
+Norway’s target of 100% new EV car sales by 2025 is outlined in Norway’s National Transport Plan 2018-2029 but not in its updated NDC.
 Norway is currently on track to achieve its 2025 target due to a slew of policies implemented over many years including several still currently in place (see Transport section below).

 - Forestry: Norway signed the forestry pledge at COP26.
 Its most recent NDC includes a reference to legislation covering the period 2021-2030 that commits Norway to ensuring emissions do not exceed removals in the LULUCF sector.
 Specific measures are also outlined in Norway’s most recent Climate Action plan (see Forestry section below).